fschuch/wizard-template/README.md

 - Modules and functions docstrings are used to generate the documentation thanks to the [sphinx-autodoc](https://www.sphinx-doc.org/en/master/usage/extensions/autodoc.html) and [sphinx-napoleon](https://www.sphinx-doc.org/en/master/usage/extensions/napoleon.html) packages.

 - Follow the instructions in [Configuring a publishing source for your GitHub Pages site](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site) to set up a publishing source for your GitHub Pages site.
 When using the automated workflow, the files will be located at the root (`/`) on the `gh-pages` branch.
-You will need the secret `TOKEN` with your [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) to make it work.

 ### Publishing